 If the environment is making it hard for you to hear, make sure you’re seated away from the bustling kitchen or stereo speakers.
 Even better, ask for the stereo to be switched off.

 “Don’t be afraid to ask for music to be turned down.
 You probably won’t be the only person bothered by the volume,” says Tracy.

 Sitting with your back to the window will also help you better see the person you are talking with.

 Make sure you are well rested beforehand.
 It’s difficult to concentrate on conversations when you’re tired.
 If your hearing is better in one ear, position others on that side of you.
 And, if you have a hearing aid or listening device, use it.

-    “Don’t bluff,” says Linda.
+“Don’t bluff,” says Tracy.
 “This could get you into trouble and you could be missing out on interesting or important info.”
 Instead, ask others to clarify what they’ve said and speak a little slower and louder.